vatesfr/xen-orchestra/docs/backups.md

 The best way to define the best concurrency for you is by increasing it slowly and watching the result on backup time.

 So to summarize, if you set your concurrency at 6 and you have 20 Vms to backup the process will be the following:
-- First we snapshot the 6 VMs.
-- We start the 6 export job.
+- We start the backup of the first 6 VMs.
-- When the first export job as ended we will snapshot the 7th VM.
+- When one VM backup as ended we will launch the 7th VM backup.
-- We start exporting the 7th VM, in the same time we will delete the snapshot for the 1th Vm.
+- During the 7th VM backup, we will also delete the snapshot for the 1th Vm.
-- We repeat the last 2 steps until the 20 VMs are backuped, keeping 6 jobs running.
+- We repeat the last 2 steps until the 20 VMs are backuped, keeping 6 backups running.

 Removing the snapshot will trigger the coalesce process for the first VM, this is an automated action not triggered directly by the backup job.